 Graduate Tuition Return Incentive Program (GTRIP)

-On July 1st, 2022, the Voluntary Tuition Incentive Program (VIP or RIAS/RIAT) will transition to the Graduate Tuition Return Incentive Program (GTRIP).
+As of July 1st, 2022, the Voluntary Tuition Incentive Program (VIP or RIAS/RIAT) has become the Graduate Tuition Return Incentive Program (GTRIP).

 The Graduate Tuition Return Incentive Program (GTRIP) is a $5 million per year commitment to growing graduate enrollment at UGA.
-GTRIP returns a multiplier of tuition dollars included on grants to the principal investigator’s (PI) unit to support additional graduate research assistantships.
+GTRIP returns a multiplier of tuition dollars included on grants to the principal investigator’s (PI) unit to support additional graduate assistantships.

-When allowed by the funding agency, PIs who include Graduate Research Assistants (GRAs) in their grant proposal budgets are expected to include full-time in-state tuition for these GRAs in their direct costs.
+When allowed by the funding agency, PIs who include Graduate Research Assistants (GRAs) and Graduate Assistants (GAs) in their grant proposal budgets are expected to include full-time in-state tuition for these GRAs and GAs in their direct costs.
 Principal investigators of training grants are required to include full-time in-state tuition for graduate trainees whose assistantships will be paid from their grants.

 KEY DIFFERENCES BETWEEN GTRIP AND THE VOLUNTARY TUITION INCENTIVE PROGRAM (VIP or RIAS / RIAT):

 - Removal of limit on returns for training grants

 - Extension of GTRIP to include master’s students funded on sponsored projects

 - Increased flexibility in how GTRIP funds can be used